 - Facets remain the same for a search query.

 - Facets depend upon search results.
 Different Facets will be shown for a different query.
 Ex. for books query “author”, “type” will be on top and for mobiles related query brand, price, features(ram, display) will be on top.

 - Facets can be more specific to a set of products, unlike filters.

-First, it shows broader categories( parent categories) which are related to the current query.
-Later it has product specific filters like type, capacity etc. There will be rating filter, color filter etc as more facet options.
+First, it shows broader categories( parent categories) that are related to the current query.
+Later it has product-specific filters like type, capacity, etc. There will be a rating filter, color filter, etc as more facet options.
 Price as a facet will also be shown.

 Note: Sorting is a different feature.
 It never eliminates search results, it just reorders search results.

 What next?
 Should I use them on my website?